Contractive coupling rates and curvature lower bounds for Markov chains: Applications

 \begin{proof}[Proof of Lemma] Statements 1--3 were already observed in the proof of \cite[Thm.
-3.1]{con-2022} and are easy to check, while statements 4--6 are immediate from the definitions and the assumptions. \end{proof} \subparagraph{Term A} Use reversibility in the second summand with
+3.1]{con-2022} and are easy to check, while statements 4--6 are immediate from the definitions and the assumptions on the model. \end{proof}